jorisparet/website/content/authors/admin/_index.md

     url: https://www.iter.org/

 # Short bio (displayed in user profile at end of posts)
-bio: My main interests revolve around physics, simulation and computer science.
-I like to find innovative solutions to complex problems by combining my scientific knowledge with my technical skills in programming and machine learning.
+bio: Machine learning scientist and computational physicist with strong programming expertise in Python and experience working in international, multidisciplinary environments.
+Currently applying ML to model calibration and anomaly detection at ITER Organization, with a solid foundation in scientific research, algorithm development, and open-source software.
+Passionate about solving complex technical challenges in nuclear fusion and R&D settings.

 # Interests to show in About widget
 interests: